AckerlyXu/heima/articles/virtual-machine-scale-sets/index.md

 ---
 #Virtual Machine Scale Sets Documentation

-Learn how to use Virtual Machine Scale Sets to deploy and manage a set of identical, auto-scaling Windows or Linux VMs.
+Learn how to use Virtual Machine Scale Sets to deploy and manage a set of identical, scaling Windows or Linux VMs.
 Documentation shows you how to use Scale Sets to support services that target big compute, big data, and containerized solutions.

 <ul class="panelContent cardsFTitle">
     <li>